WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 }
 ```

-It will list your actual mistake in the JSON, the above result is just a response to a json string that starts with an exclamation point.
+It will list the actual error in the JSON, the above result is just a response to a json string that starts with an exclamation point.

-If you set the message for your transfer to something else than a string, the API will return an HTTP response with a status code of `400` and a body as below:
+If you set the message for your transfer to something other than a string, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {